Amino acids for muscle growth - proteins for mighty gains

 A food that contains all 9 essential amino acids is called a complete protein.
 A food with less than the 9 essentials is called an incomplete protein.
 You can combine incomplete proteins in your diet to make a complete protein.

-Upping your calorie and protein intake and incorporating a supplement like Mitopure® + Protein can supply the essential amino acids your muscles need to grow combined with Urolithin A to boost muscle strength and endurance.
+Upping your calorie and protein intake and incorporating supplements like Mitopure® and whey protein can supply the essential amino acids your muscles need to grow combined with Urolithin A to boost muscle strength and endurance.

 If you’re a fitness enthusiast, you’re probably aware of the importance of protein for building muscle and workout recovery.
 You may think of protein as a whole, but it is made up of individual building blocks called amino acids that individually work to help you meet your fitness goals.